 1. Use the Catalog

 Many relevant Gov Docs are cataloged and placed in the regular collection of the library.
 Select Gov Docs from the first dropdown menu in the catalog to exclusively search that collection.

 2. Use the US Government Publications Catalog

 From the GPO catalog, you can search for items not available here at OCC.

 3. Understand How the Upstairs Government Documents Area is Arranged

-The Gov Docs located upstairs are currently NOT in the library catalog.
+The Gov Docs located upstairs are NOT classified the same way as the other books in the library catalog.
 These items are arranged according to the Superintendent of Documents classification system (SuDoc).